MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitIati/ResultReference.md

 ---
-title: ResultReference - Common Data Model | Microsoft Docs
+title: ResultReference in nonProfitIati - Common Data Model | Microsoft Docs
 description: A reference element to allow for the coded identification of a results framework.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Result Reference
+# Result Reference in nonProfitIati

 A reference element to allow for the coded identification of a results framework.